 Not a Monolith aims to amplify a diversity of Black voices and perspectives by providing local, emerging Black artists with outdoor canvases in prominent public spaces across the five boroughs, as well as mentorship from Black professionals in the art world.
-The title of the project refers to our goal to showcase a multitude of Black identities that are more complex, nuanced and abundant than th media’s traditional representations.
+The title of the project refers to our goal to showcase a multitude of Black identities that are more complex, nuanced and abundant than the media’s traditional representations.
 This program offers an opportunity for the artists and communities of New York City to directly and meaningfully engage with Black Lives Matter and other social, racial and gender justice movements.

 The artists were selected through an open-call process determined by a five-person advisory committee consisting of Black professionals with various expertise in the art world ecosystem: curator and cultural critic Larry Ossei-Mensah, artist and curator Kendal Henry, multimedia art and cultural producer Natasha Logan, interdisciplinary artist Rashaad Newsome and artist Tatyana Fazlizadeh.
 The advisors also provided one-on-one guidance to the selected artists throughout the course of the initiative.

 Each artist is creating two public artworks for a total of ten projects across all five boroughs of New York City.
 The artists will also be provided with a $12,000 stipend, one-on-one guidance from the advisory committee, free studio space courtesy of ChaShaMa, $2,000 in art materials from Winsor & Newton, and all installation and production costs covered by of Meta Open Arts.

 Not a Monolith is a robust collaboration that also includes partnerships with local cultural organizations throughout the five boroughs, culminating in community events and/or mutual-aid efforts surrounding the final artworks.
 Artists will develop their artworks spring 2021 and execute their visions in public spaces in summer/fall 2021.